Caroline Jönsson: Chicago Red Stars

 Chicago Red Stars of Women's Professional Soccer in the United States selected Jönsson in the 4th round of the 2008 WPS International Draft on 24 September 2008, despite Jönsson's claims of retirement earlier upon her departure from LdB FC Malmö.
 It was announced on 3 February 2009 that she had signed with the American club, where she would be joined with fellow Sweden National Team member Frida Östberg from Umeå IK.

 In the inaugural 2009 Women's Professional Soccer season, Jönsson played every minute of Chicago's campaign, allowing 25 goals in 20 games.
 Chicago failed to make the post-season tournament.
 On 28 September 2009, Chicago announced that they had exercised the team option for 2010 on Jönsson's contract.
 But in January 2010 she decided to join Umeå IK on a three-year contract, combining play with studies.

 Umeå IK

 Jönsson left Umeå and retired from football in June 2013, aged 35.
 She said her body was no longer able to withstand the rigours of top-level football.

 National team

 Jönsson made her debut for the Sweden National Team on 16 March 1999 against Norway.
 She's represented Sweden at the 2001 and 2005 editions of the UEFA Women's Championships.
 She participated in the 2000, 2004, and 2008 versions of the Olympic Games.
 She also made one FIFA Women's World Cup tournament in 2003.

 Due to her ligament tear in 2007, she missed the 2007 FIFA Women's World Cup.
 Jönsson returned to full fitness and was named to the Sweden team for the 2008 Summer Olympics.

 She retired from international play in 2009, having made 80 senior team appearances.

-FOOTBALL CAREER TRANSFERS AND STATISTICS

-We are going to show you the list of football clubs and seasons in which Caroline Jönsson has played.
-It includes the total number of appearance (caps), substitution details, goals, yellow and red cards stats.